azedeveloper/Notes/README.md

 ![alt text](https://i.ibb.co/hKN9NGs/notes.png)

-This is a note website made in Html, Css and Js.
+This is a note website where you can make your own notes which are stored to your browsers **local storage**.